offchan42/.spacemacs.d/README.md

 - Type `SPC s s` to search interactively inside current buffer.
 To edit all the matching results, type `C-c C-e` next and do your editing there.
 - Type `SPC s e` to activate **iedit** on the current symbol or visually selected text.
-You can then edit this symbol and it will replace all occurences inside the buffer.
+You can then edit this symbol and it will affect all occurences inside the buffer.
 - Type `SPC g l l` to open current file on **GitHub** in your default web browser.
 (If the file you are on is inside a **git** repository)